harness/developer-hub/release-notes/chaos-engineering.md

 * Added UI support for searching conditions for selection while creating a Chaos Guard Rule.
 (CHAOS-2982)

-* Adds support for using secretRef & configMapRef for VMWare Chaos Faults.
+* Adds support for using secretRef & configMapRef with tunables for VMWare Chaos Faults.
 (CHAOS-2750)

 * Adds support for encoding metrics queries which are constructed and executed via the metrics/data explorer before the API call [POST] incase of Dynatrace Probes.
 (CHAOS-2852)